 Having a ZAR Account implies that all your funds with the broker will be kept in Rand.
-In most cases, this would mean the broker likely has local bank account so you can access quick and convenient withdrawals and deposits through bank transfer.
+In most cases, this would mean the broker likely has local bank account in SA, so you can access quick and convenient withdrawals and deposits through bank transfer.

 However, only a few Forex Brokers in South Africa have ZAR Accounts currently.
 Most of them claim to provide more or less similar trading environment and features.
 So choosing the best ZAR account broker is not easy.